Main Content

 In the first control step, the QP solvers use a cold start, in which the initial guess is the unconstrained solution described in Unconstrained Model Predictive Control.
 If x satisfies the constraints, it is the optimal QP solution and the algorithm terminates.
 Otherwise, at least one of the linear inequality constraints must be satisfied as an equality, and the solver computes the optimal solution.
 For subsequent control steps:

-• The interior-point solver continues to use a cold start.
+• The interior-point and ADMM solvers always use a cold start.

 Suboptimal QP Solution